 The “Instructor” can be a teacher, a parent, or a tutor.
 Previous experience is not necessary for success.

-Video lessons are coming soon!
-Each video corresponds to one Reading Block.
+Video lessons are HERE!
+Each video will correspond to one Reading Block.
 The videos can be used for introducing and teaching each individual block or for extra practice after the block has been introduced by the tutor.
-Each video lesson is available separately so you can choose only the blocks that pertain to your reader’s individual needs.
-Click here for Videos.
+Each video lesson will be available separately or in a package with greater savings.
+The first package is the Early Reading Program and can be ordered here.

 Lessons in Each Reading Block